Orchitis: Treatment

-In most cases where orchitis is caused by epididymitis, treatment is an oral antibiotic such as cefalexin or ciprofloxacin until infection clears up.
+In most cases where orchitis is caused by epididymitis, treatment is an oral antibiotic such as cefalexin or ciprofloxacin until the infection clears up.
 In both causes non-steroidal anti-inflammatory drugs such as naproxen or ibuprofen are recommended to relieve pain.
 Sometimes stronger pain medications in the opiate category are called for and are frequently prescribed by experienced emergency department physicians.

 Other animals

 Orchitis is not rare in bulls and rams.
 It has also been described in roosters.